IMGSaibh/Beziercurve_Interactive/README.md

 | NumberKey 1 (not numeric keypad) | generates GC2 continuity |
 | NumberKey 1 | dissolves the spline and thus also the curve transition  |

-### Resliche Einstellungsmöglichkeiten werden durch ein minimale UI bereitgestellt
+### The rest of the setting options are provided by a minimal UI